-Every year between November and February wedding professional prepare for what we call Engagement season.
-Nearly 40% of engagements happens between Thanksgiving and Valentines day, and every year The Forever Bridal show but’s together a wedding expo like no other.
+Every year between November and February wedding professionals prepare for what we call Engagement season.
+Nearly 40% of engagements happen between Thanksgiving and Valentine’s day, and every year The Forever Bridal show but’s together with a wedding expo like no other.
 Couples from Fayetteville to Greensboro and anywhere in between come to this big event at the Raleigh State Fairgrounds.

-Last weekend was one the most exciting but overwhelming experiences I’ve ever experienced running a wedding planning business.
-There was nearly 1000 brides, 1200+ bride tribe members and 204 exhibitors all under 1 roof.
+Last weekend was one of the most exciting but overwhelming experiences I’ve ever experienced running a wedding planning business.
+There were nearly 1000 brides, 1200+ bride tribe members, and 204 exhibitors all under 1 roof.
 It was huge.
 Just like a wedding day… It took 16 hours to set up and 1.5 hours to break it all down.
 It was an incredible weekend.

 Since this was our first show ever, I thought I’d share our experience and a few tips for future couples attending can make the most of the Forever Bridal Shows.